akshatraika/exercise-2/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

 commenting would also be same as cs300 style guide.
+Use
+/*
+*
+*/
+for long comments and // for short comments.
 ### Examples

 * classes